 North Block Vineyards - Italian Varietals

-These vineyards, planted in the last decade, include six varietals including Barbera, Primitivo, Sangiovese and Sauvignon Blanc.
-Planted on rolling hills with abundant sun and air flow, these vineyards produce excellent fruit that only promises to improve with age.
+These vineyards, planted in the last 15 years, include seven varietals including Barbera, Primitivo, Petite Sirah, Zinfandel, Sangiovese, Sangiovese Grosso and Sauvignon Blanc.
+Planted on rolling hills with abundant sun and air flow, these vineyards produce excellent fruit that only promise to improve with age.

 In the near future we plan to add new southern Italian varieties like Negroamaro, Aglianico and Nero'd'Avola.
 We're anxious to introduce an Amador version of these wonderful wines as staright varietals or classic blends.